zzhou007/links/inode.md

-Hello this is a presentation on Inodes and Data blocks (type ls -l) in this directory there is a link, a directory and a regular file. in unix systems, there are 5 types of files, regular, directory, symbolic links, hard links, device files nad named pipes regular files are marked at the very left with a dash directores are a d links are a l device files are b and c depending on the type and named pipes are a p
+#Inodes
+###What are Inodes?

-(switch to and start power point) to understand links, we will be first talking about inods and data blocks. files do not directly linked to data block. instead they link to inodes.
+Files do not directly linked to data block.
-(next slide)
+Instead they link to inodes.
-inodes or index nodes is a  file structior of a file system every linux system uses inodes except solaris. thses inodes contain info about the corresponding file such as mode/permission owner id group id size of file number of hard links to the file time last accessed and modified the time the inode was last modified the data block number and the inode number. inodes are around 128 bytes of data
+Inodes or index nodes is a file structior of a file system Every unix system uses inodes except Solaris.
+Thses inodes contain info about the corresponding file such as: mode/permissioni, owner id group id, size of file, number of hard links to the file, time last accessed and modified, the time the inode was last modified, the data block number, and the inode number.

-(next slide)
-notice inodes do not contain the file name. file names are stored in the directories information strcuture.

-in this picture you are in a directory with files foo and bar foo is pointing to inode 123 and inode 123 is pointing to the corresponding data block
+Inodes are around 128 bytes of data

+#Data Blocks
 (next slide)
 data blocks in unix are around 1024 bytes when you type ls -l it displays the total block used.